BEMYDRE4M/Dre4mYs-Deathmatch-Paradise/README.md

 - 🌟 Premium System for enhanced gameplay
 - 🌐 Language Support: Easily add new languages

-Currently, the gamemode is only available in German.
+The gamemode is  in German.